buddypress/buddypress/readme.txt

 <h4>Who's Using BuddyPress?</h4>

 More and more WordPress with BuddyPress powered sites are popping up.
-You can take a look at some of the best sites on the <a href="http://wordpress.org/showcase/flavor/buddypress/">BuddyPress section of the WordPress showcase</a>.
+You can take a look at some of the best sites on the <a href="http://buddypress.org/demo/">BuddyPress demo page</a> or the
+<a href="http://wordpress.org/showcase/flavor/buddypress/">BuddyPress section of the WordPress showcase</a>.

 == Installation ==